Junon72/Milestone3/README.md

 3. series collection contains series documents.
 Embedded in a series are class series.
 Within a class series is embedded a list of associated classes.
 A series can be associated with many classes, but only one user.

 The embedded structure is justified by the cardinality of the relationships.
 The class data will need to be accessible only in the context of an individual user.
 The exercises data will need to be accessible only in the context of the class they belong to.
 The music track and video data will need to be accessible only in the context of the exercise they belong to.
 Document data is also not expected to grow ad infinitum.
-Denormalized data is a MongoDB recommendation in this case.
+De-normalized data is a MongoDB recommendation in this case.

 The series is really used only as a filter for document reading and to create perhaps temporary association.
 They also represent a clear many-to-many relationships regarding the classes.
-According to MongoDB documentation, data denormalization would not be required in this case.
+According to MongoDB documentation, data de-normalization would not be required in this case.
 It also makes accessing the data and managing the documents less complex in practice.

 [MongoDB Data Modeling Introduction](https://docs.mongodb.com/manual/core/data-modeling-introduction/)